xiongrxchn/IntelBri.github.io/index.md

 | accel_z | g | false |
 | lat | degree | false |
 | lon | degree | false |

+We pubilis sensor readings onto OpenChirp, which can visualize data in the Visualization tab.
+See acc_openchirp.py and gps_openchirp.py for the complete code.
+Note: You should use the Device ID and Token of the device you just created.

 ### Outdoor experiments